andrelbourgeois/park-my-bike/README.md

 ## FAQ
 Q: How accurate is the model?
-A: The model was trained on a custom dataset of bicycle images and has an accuracy of approximately 85%.
+A: The modes were trained on a custom dataset of bicycle images and had a maximum accuracy of 85% while using the MobileNetV2 SSD FPN-Lite 320x320 architecture, however, this model was too large to deploy onto the Arduinio Nano 33 BLE Sense.
+Instead, the deployed model uses the FOMO (Faster Objects, More Objects) MobileNetV2 0.1 architecture which is officially supported by Edge Impulse.
+Thise models is designed to be <100KB in size and support a grayscale input at any resolution.

 Q: Can the model detect other objects besides bicycles?
 A: The model was trained specifically to detect bicycles and may not be accurate at identifying other objects.